-Claim: John Ritter's testicles were briefly visible in an episode of Three's Company.
+Claim: Actor John Ritter's testicles were briefly visible in an episode of Three's Company.

 According to a report by MSNBC gossip columnist Jeanette Walls, a sharp-eyed viewer phoned Nickelodeon to call the briefly risqué scene to their attention: